 There are no new cases of Covid-19 in the community, the Ministry of Health says.

-The Health Ministry continues to urge anyone who has returned to New Zealand from Queensland since Monday, July 26 has been reminded to check the locations of interest on the Queensland Health website.
+The Health Ministry continues to urge anyone who has returned to New Zealand from Queensland since Monday, July 26 to check the locations of interest on the Queensland Health website.

 Travellers from Queensland are asked to monitor for symptoms and ring Healthline should any appear.

 Contract tracing staff have also identified 2997 people who returned on managed flights from Victoria between July 25 and 30.
 This number has reduced by two from yesterday as more details emerge from people’s travel histories.

 The group of 2997 people are legally required to isolate until they return a negative day three test.
 Of that group, 1885 have so far returned a negative test and 526 tests results are due within the next couple of days.

 The remainder are being assessed for follow-ups.

 As of midnight, more than 1.979 million doses of the Covid-19 vaccine has been administered to date.
 This is an increase of about 39,000 since yesterday.

 Of these, 1.221 million are first doses and more than 757,000 are second doses.

 Almost 110,600 Māori have received their first vaccination and, of these, 71,000 are fully vaccinated.
 This is an increase of about 700 since yesterday.